mira-ayman95/DronesTask/README.md

 ```
 npm run docker:up
 ```
+open this URL to check if the server works correctly http://localhost:3000 it should gives you {"node":16,"message":"APP Works"}
 ## Run tests
  If you want to run the tests please run the following commands
  ```